szymach/c-pchart/README.md

 1.1.6 Added support for closures in formatting scale (thanks to funkjedi)

-2.0@dev Updated all classes to PSR-2 standard, added typehinting where possible, updated
+2.0 Updated all classes to PSR-2 standard, added typehinting where possible, updated
     annotations in methods to be as accurate as possible.
+Added Behat testing and restructed the namespaces into more sensible structure.

 References
 ==========